Graduate Brass Quintet Fellowship

-CCM is now accepting applications for its inaugural Graduate Brass Quintet.
+CCM is now accepting applications for its Graduate Brass Quintet.
 This prestigious Fellowship Program is open to highly qualified trumpet, horn, trombone and tuba players.
 Pre-formed Quintets are preferred but not required.

 The members of CCM’s Graduate Brass Quintet Fellowship program will receive full tuition scholarship support and a graduate assistantship stipend of $8,000 per academic year.
 Fellows must be enrolled in a two-year Master of Music (MM) or Artist Diploma (AD) program at CCM.